 Property Condition

-The most compelling reason to use a hard money proof of funds letter is when you see disclosures such as “handyman special”, “cash-only”, or “sold as-is.”
-These are the code words indicating that a property doesn’t qualify for conventional financing due to its condition.
+The most compelling reason to use a hard money proof of funds letter is when you see disclosures such as “handyman special,” “cash only,” or “sold as-is.”
+These code words indicate that a property doesn’t qualify for conventional financing due to its physical condition.

 Borrower Profile

 Another reason to use a proof of funds letter from a hard money lender is when the real estate investor does not qualify for other types of financing.
-For example, her score might be too low or she might not declare her full income.
+For example, their score might be too low, or they might not declare their full income.

 Closing Urgency

 In some cases, the seller must sell the property super quickly.
-A buyer who can close within days would naturally be at advantage.
+A buyer who can close within days would naturally be at an advantage.
+At New Funding Resources, we can close within ten business days, giving you an edge over your competition.

 How to get a Hard Money Proof of Funds Letter?

-As a hard money lender, we underwrite our loans based on several major criteria.
-One of such criteria is the strength of the borrowers.
-It includes many factors such as borrowers’ previous investment experience, credit history, and their overall financial stability.
-All these factors influence the decision to whether pre-approve borrowers for funding or not.
-With some exceptions, the maximum purchase price stated on your proof of funds letter is primarily driven by the amount of your own capital you’re willing to commit.
+As a hard money lender, we underwrite our loans based on several criteria.
+One of them is the strength of the borrowers.
+It includes many factors such as borrowers’ previous investment experience, credit history, and overall financial stability.
+As discussed above, the amount of funds that a borrower is willing to put into a transaction will also have a direct influence on the maximum purchase price stated in the POF.

 The first step in getting a Proof of Funds letter is to talk to our underwriters and fill out the detailed loan application.
 This application provides us with a better understanding of your profile.
 Our pre-approvals typically take twenty-four hours or less.
 To better understand how we underwrite our loans, you can read our previous blog on this topic.